eduvo/sendgrid_webhook/README.md

 # SendgridWebhook

-  sendgrid_webhook help you to generate the templates you need when you want to track the state of you email in your app.
+  SendgridWebhook help you to generate the templates you need when you want to track the state of you email in your app.
   You could assign the controller name you want to receive the sendgrid webhook and model name to track the email.

 ## Installation